cassiancc/Item-Descriptions/README.md

 When [HWYLA](https://modrinth.com/mod/hwyla) is installed, HWYLA will show block and entity descriptions in its informational HUD.

+When [Limelight](https://modrinth.com/mod/limelight) is installed, Limelight will show a description in its informational command palette when a block, item, or entity matches your search.

 When [ToolTipFix](https://modrinth.com/mod/tooltipfix) is installed, its wrapping is used instead of the built in wrapper.

-When [Limelight](https://modrinth.com/mod/limelight) is installed, Limelight will show block, item, and entity descriptions in its informational command palette when a namespaced item is searched.

 </details>